 Another drawback to using a USB drive is that most people do not place any level of encryption on their devices, increasing the risk of piracy and/or theft.
 Lastly, because the USB is a physical device, for most users, it is inconvenient to store the USB device in a separate location than the primary computer it is used on.
 So, the USB device is not likely to even be backed up, so in the event of a disaster or theft, both copies of the data would be destroyed and unlikely to be recovered.

 No, the cloud is not outdated.
 Not by any means, in fact.
 However, there are questions around data security that enterprises must be aware of if they choose a cloud-based secure file transfer solution.
 First, cloud breaches do happen.
 More and more the unthinkable occurrence of a breach or malicious attack must be considered thinkable.
 Therefore enterprises need to have a plan in place not if but for when the unthinkable happens.
 Next, consider whether a public cloud solution provides ample enough security to meet emerging and evolving enterprise requirements.
 Finally, due to the ubiquity of file sharing use cases and the expectation for ease-of-use, many business users will find a way to share files regardless of security considerations.
 This often results in shadow IT.

 Here are some of the more popular personal file sharing options and greatest culprits of shadow IT:

 - Amazon Drive

 - Microsoft OneDrive

-While cloud file sharing is easy, consider the following potential data mishaps:
+While cloud based secure file transfer sharing is easy, consider the following potential data mishaps:

 1) An employee circumvents email restrictions on file size by sending a file sharing link, accidentally exposing PHI of a patient